Sportsman's Calendars Available For Download

 more calendars available when seasons are set!

-*These calendars are provided free of charge and do not create any obligations or guarantees on the part of The Law Office of Nathaniel Gilbert.
+*These calendars are provided free of charge and do not create any obligations or guarantees on the part of The Law Office of Nathaniel Gilbert, LLC.
 Use of this information is at the discretion of the individual.
 The download or use of any of the information contained here does not form any lawyer-client relationship.
-While The Law Office of Nathaniel Gilbert has diligently assured accuracy for season dates, individuals downloading the information available here are responsible for ensuring season dates are accurate for the area they are hunting and the tags they possess and for any updates or changes that may come from their state or regional wildlife offices.
+While The Law Office of Nathaniel Gilbert, LLC has diligently assured accuracy for season dates, individuals downloading the information available here are responsible for ensuring season dates are accurate for the area they are hunting and the tags they possess and for any updates or changes that may come from their state or regional wildlife offices.
 Note that in many states, including Colorado and Kansas, Units are set by the Department of Wildlife and Parks (and Tourism) for hunting and that special seasons may be set for those units.
 This page is in no way sponsored by or formally affiliated with the Colorado Department of Wildlife and Parks (www.cpw.state.co.us) nor the Kansas Department of Wildlife Parks and Tourism (www.ksoutdoors.com).